dddddjent/render-engine/README.md

 - Objects:

   - mesh and material are all references
+  - translate, rotate and scale are all optional

 - Fields:
   - **Add a `add_defines("MAX_FIELD_EXT=4")` before the `includes` of the engine to change the default max field count from 2 to 4.**